immcantation/presto/docs/examples/umi.rst

     Using the :program:`muscle` subcommand, along with the :option:`--maxgap <BuildConsensus --maxgap>` argument to :ref:`BuildConsensus`
     will also address issue with insertions/deletions in UMI read groups.
-    Though, in UMI read groups with a sufficient number of reads consensus generation will resolve insertions/deletions without the need for multiple alignment, as any misaligned reads will simply be washed out by the majority.
+    Although in UMI read groups with a sufficient number of reads consensus generation will resolve insertions/deletions without the need for multiple alignment, as any misaligned reads will simply be washed out by the majority.
     Whether to perform a multiple alignment prior to consensus generation is a